-The year is drawing to a close but there’s still time to donate to Open Doors Organization if you like the work we do.
-While part of our non-profit’s funding comes from paid contracts and services, we still rely on private donations to support most of our charitable activities.
+If you like the work we do, please give us your support.
+While part of our non-profit’s funding comes from paid contracts and services, we still rely on private donations to fund most of our charitable activities.
 We never say “no” to a good cause even though it means stretching our resources and working hours.
 That’s how our achievements consistently exceed everyone’s expectations, despite being such a small organization.
 At ODO you can be sure that your tax-deductible contribution will go directly into services, programs and employment to benefit people with disabilities.
 Donate online or call us at 773.388.8839.

 News & Events